 It’s harder to ensure it’s native when it comes to azalea and rhododendrons.
 It is worth repeating that there are hundreds of species within the rhododendron genus; most of which are native to Asia.
 When you’re looking for native azaleas or native rhododendrons:

-Now you know the basic differences between native azaleas, mountain laurel, and rhododendrons!
-We hope this gives you the inspiration to plant all three in your semi-shady or shady gardens.
+Now you know the basic differences between native azaleas, mountain laurel, and rhododendrons.
+We hope this inspires you to plant all three in your semi-shady or shady gardens.
 Each of these native shrubs is easy to plant, easy to care for, and saves hundreds of hours of work compared to lawn care.
 Because all of these shrubs are perennials, they will come back year after year.
 Spend a morning or afternoon planting one of these shrubs and watch them return beauty for decades.
-Happy planting!

 Sources